trs/shift-code/README.md

 ![shift logo](https://shift.gearboxsoftware.com/assets/logo-91afdafa421f05688bd3a7adcdbe96e3a4d94a45bf8c246dd9c1935f6b500582.svg "Shift Logo")

+Automatically redeem Borderlands Shift codes from the wonderful website http://ticklemezombie.com/shift.

+Supports:
+- Borderlands
+- Borderlands 2
+- Borderlands: The Pre-Sequel

 ## Usage

-1. `npm install`
+1. Install the project dependencies: `npm install`
-1. `npm run redeem`
+1. Start the program: `npm run redeem`
 1. You will be prompted for your platform and game to redeem on.
 1. Once selected, a browser window will open and you will be prompted to login to your Gearbox Shift account.
 1. From here, the process will be automated.

-## FAQ

-1. Redeeming stopped with error: `Unexpected error occurred`
-    - You have to wait a couple seconds (15+) then click the `Check` button again to continue
+Just let it do it's thing.
+    - Used shift keys are cached in `~/.config/configstore/borderlands-shift-code-redeem.json` under the profile email.